volusion/element/content/how-to/preview-block-changes.md

 ---
 title: 'Preview Block Changes'
 metaTitle: 'Preview Block Changes'
-metaDescription: 'Learn how to preview changes made to your block in Element.'
+metaDescription: 'This how-to guide will help you learn how to preview changes made to your block in Element.'
 ---

 ## 1. Make Changes to Your Block